Best Of, Itinerary, Japan, Kanto

 Hakone Funicular

-Yes!
-Just like in most of Japan, there are plenty of lockers in the train stations at Hakone.
-So if you’re just planning to stop by Hakone, you can use these lockers to store your luggage while you explore Hakone.
+Just like most of Japan, there are plenty of lockers at nearly every train station in Hakone.
+So if you’re just planning to stop by Hakone for the day, you can use these lockers to store your luggage while you explore Hakone.

 You can choose the size of the lockers, ranging from 300 – 700 yen.
-Here is a photo of what it might look like:
+Here is a photo of what it typically look like:

 Coin lockers at JR station